The empathy exploit comes to Minnesota

 I previously wrote about the empathy exploit of the West, how our collective instinct to help can be manipulated into a vulnerability.
 The unfolding scandal in Minnesota is one of the clearest examples yet.

-Federal prosecutors have now charged more than 90 people across various Minnesota assistance programs from housing stabilization to autism services and pandemic food aid [CBS News].
+Federal prosecutors have so far charged more than 90 people across various Minnesota assistance programs from housing stabilization to autism services and pandemic food aid [CBS News].

 Officials describe it as “industrial-scale fraud,” with estimated losses climbing into the billions.
 The root of it all traces back to the now-infamous Feeding Our Future case, a $250 million scheme that siphoned COVID-era aid meant to feed hungry children.